misterj05/OpenVR-SpaceCalibrator/README.md

 ### Step-by-step Guide to Calibrate using ALVR

-Verify settings:
+#### Verify settings
  - Settings/Headset tab -> `Show advanced options` -> `Use Headset Tracking System`: on
  - Installation tab: ALVR should be listed under `Registered Drivers`.
 If not, press `Register ALVR driver`

-If you want to use Lighthouse-tracked controllers with ALVR: (not needed if you just want trackers)
+#### If you want to use Lighthouse-tracked controllers with ALVR (not needed if you just want trackers)
  - Settings/Headset tab -> `Controllers`: off
- - ALVR Nightly 2023.02.24 or later, earlier versions tend to crash with controllers off.
+ - Use ALVR Nightly 2023.02.24 or later, earlier versions tend to crash with controllers off.

-If you're losing calibration on reconnect, this is likely due to your headset not supporting stage tracking (cough Pico).
-Try disabling automatic recentering on reconnect:
+#### In order to prevent losing calibration on reconnect, disable automatic recentering
  - Settings/Headset tab -> `positionRecenteringMode`: `disabled`
  - Settings/Headset tab -> `rotationRecenteringMode`: `disabled`

+#### Note to Pico users
-Pico users might also want to increase the sleep timeout to 5 minutes or higher, as you will lose calibration if the headset goes to sleep: [Link](https://www.reddit.com/r/PICO_VR/comments/zmspi9/i_managed_to_turn_off_the_pico_4s_sleep_mode_by/)
+Pico users might also want to increase the sleep timeout to 5 minutes or higher, as you will lose calibration if the headset goes to sleep: [Link](https://www.reddit.com/r/PICO_VR/comments/zmspi9/i_managed_to_turn_off_the_pico_4s_sleep_mode_by/) \
+(Will not lose calibration on screen-off, as long as you disabled recentering as per above.)

+### Steps:
 If you have ALVR open at this point, close it as well as SteamVR.

-Steps:
 - Launch SteamVR.
 It should start ALVR for you.
 - Start the `openvr-spacecalibrator` companion software.
 - Connect your headset via ALVR.